ryjen/libcoda-db/README.md

 a sqlite, mysql and postgres wrapper / active record (ish) implementation

-While this library I think is pretty awesome, use in production at your own risk.
-Still under testing and refactoring (2016/02/20).
+While this library I think is pretty awesome it is not fully tested and should be used in production at your own risk.

 Pull requests are welcomed...